-2020 Base Salaries
+2021 Base Salaries

 Base salaries of executives are reviewed annually by the Compensation Committee as part of our annual review process in light of the executive's individual performance and the Company's performance during the year as well as the then current competitive conditions.
-We believe that it is appropriate during most years to provide an upward adjustment to executive salaries if the executive's performance warrants such adjustment, our financial condition permits, and/or in order to adhere to our executive compensation philosophy of maintaining base salary levels near the 50th percentile as compared to our peers.
-The base salaries for Dr. Dale, Ms. Flowers and Dr. Martell were established in connection with their initial appointments to their roles after considering internal pay equity and peer group compensation levels for similar roles.
+We believe that it is appropriate during most years to provide an upward adjustment to executive salaries if the executive's performance warrants such adjustment, our financial condition permits, and/or in order to adhere to our executive compensation philosophy of aligning base salary levels with the competitive 50th percentile as compared to our peers.

-2 2020 Base

-Name Salary % Increase
+Name 2021 Base Salary (\$) % Increase Over 2020 Base Salary

-Troy E. Wilson, Ph.D., J.D. \$ 573,000 5.7%
+Troy E. Wilson, Ph.D., J.D.
+600,000 4.7 %

-Marc Grasso, M.D. \$ 415,000 7.2%
+Marc Grasso, M.D.
+446,300 7.5 %

 Stephen Dale, M.D.
-(1) \$ 445,000 N/A
+(1) 489,014 4.5 %

-Kirsten Flowers (2) \$ 425,000 N/A
+Kirsten Flowers 442,000 4.0 %

-Kathleen Ford \$ 425,000 6.3%
+Kathleen Ford 463,250 9.0%

-Bridget Martell, M.A., M.D.
-(3) \$ 425,000 N/A